XuanlinYan/Underoof/README.md

 #### Edit Profile
-* On personal information page, it will display name, email, gender and photo of current user
+* On personal information page, it will display name, email, gender and avatar of the current user
-* Users could edit their name, email, password, gender and photo
+* Users could edit their name, email, password, gender and upload the avatar
 * Password and password confirmation form could be nil when submitting
+* User who never uploaded the avatar, a default one will be displayed
 * On room preferences page, it will display preferences(state, city, location, min price, max price, pet preference, start date and end date) of current user if they created one before.
 Otherwise, there will be a "Create preferences" page.
 * Users could not modify any information of others